pran-7-5/eco_style/README.md

 Ban glass items.

 Collection of existing metal items from common homes to gov offices, except absolute necessary parts like wires, few tools and recycle and store in uniform weight distributed over various safe guarded places across world for future use.

+All carbon capturing ideas and what not is a waste of time and money.
+They are trying to decontaminate by contaminating further.
+Manufacturing such machines will increase CO2 even more.
+Why do we need capturing machines if plants are already doing that, we just need to stop producing.

 Recycling facility - solar powered small blast furnace, without battery, only morning operations.
 ```